brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-10-scientists-developes-child-like-synthetic-voice-so-they-dont-sound-like-stephen-hawking.md

----
-layout: post
-title: Scientists developes Child-like Synthetic Voice so they don't sound like Stephen Hawking
+# Scientists developes Child-like Synthetic Voice so they don't sound like Stephen
----
+  Hawking

 Science truly does amazing things when combined with technology. <a href="http://www.forskningsradet.no/en/Newsarticle/Norwegian_success_in_creating_an_artificial_childs_voice/1253973194004">Researchers at the Norwegian University of Science and Technology</a> are extrapolating child voices from a few key phrases for synthetic voice devices.
 Their goal: to ensure that children around the world using assistive speech devices no longer sound like Stephen Hawking.